Fox-ML-infrastructure/FoxML_Core/README.md

 **For complete licensing information:** [`LEGAL/QUICK_REFERENCE.md`](LEGAL/QUICK_REFERENCE.md) (one-page summary) | [`COMMERCIAL_LICENSE.md`](COMMERCIAL_LICENSE.md) (full terms)

 **📋 Strategic Licensing Roadmap:** See [`LEGAL/ROADMAP_BOUNDARIES.md`](LEGAL/ROADMAP_BOUNDARIES.md) for licensing evolution strategy. **v1.x is the last fully open window** — core remains open, production layer will require commercial license in v2.0+.

 ---

-### Definitions

-**Note:** Personal use (individual, non-commercial) is not permitted under the free license.
-Individual use requires a commercial license.

-**Non-commercial academic research:** Research conducted at a qualifying tax-exempt educational institution that:
-- Is not funded by, sponsored by, or integrated into commercial operations
-- Does not generate revenue or support revenue-generating activities
-- Is conducted solely for academic or research purposes
-- Does not involve internal tooling, operational systems, or client deliverables

-**Organizational use:** Any use by or for a legal entity (company, university, lab, etc.), including:
-- Internal evaluation, pilots, PoCs, dev/staging, or production use
-- Use supporting revenue, operations, services, or internal tooling
-- Use by employees, contractors, interns, or affiliates in scope of their work
-- Institutional deployment (even at non-profit universities)

-**Note:** Unauthorized organizational use may constitute copyright infringement.
-This is not legal advice; see `LICENSE` and `COMMERCIAL_LICENSE.md` for complete terms.

----